urtak/urtak-wordpress/readme.txt

 == Changelog ==

+= 2.0.0 =

+* Urtak polls can now be dynamically positioned within a post using the shortcode `[urtak]`.
+Using this shortcode will prevent the widget from displaying after the post or in the custom location specified in your template.
+* Simplified the post edit page Urtak meta-box.
+* Moved question moderation to a dedicated “Moderation” dashboard section.
+* Replaced “Insights” dashboard section with a “Results” section.
+* Added profanity filter controls to settings.

 = 1.3.1 =

-* Fixed a bug preventing Urtak's meta box from displaying on custom post types.
+* Fixed a bug preventing Urtak’s meta box from displaying on custom post types.

 = 1.3.0 =